Anterior cervical corpectomy & discectomy

 Less commonly, stenosis can result from benign or cancerous tumors developing in or around the spine.

-Your risk for developing spinal stenosis increases with age.
+Your risk of developing spinal stenosis increases with age.
 A significant percentage of those diagnosed with the condition are age 50 and older.
 Injury-producing trauma or degenerative conditions can strike at any age.

 You may experience neck discomfort, weakness, numbness, tingling in your arms, legs, hands, or feet, and difficulty maintaining your balance.
 In the most severe instances, you may also have an inability to control bowel or bladder functions.